Wells Bayou wins eerie Louisiana Derby at empty track - WHIZ News

-NEW ORLEANS (AP) — Wells Bayou took an early lead and held off NY Traffic to win the $1 million Louisiana Derby by a head Saturday in one of the few U.S. sporting events to continue as scheduled amid the coronavirus pandemic.
+NEW ORLEANS (AP) — As Wells Bayou completed a wire-to-wire victory in the $1 million Louisiana Derby, there was hardly a cheer to be heard — other than the isolated triumphant shouts of trainer Brad Cox and his stable crew.

-In the 107th running of the major prep race for the Kentucky Derby, the clubhouse and grandstand at Fair Grounds Race Course were empty and eerily quiet because of crowd restrictions related to the virus.
-There was no crowd noise to rival the echoing voice of track announcer John G. Dooley — other than the sound of 56 hooves clopping down the stretch.
+In the 107th running of the major prep race for the Kentucky Derby, the clubhouse and grandstand at Fair Grounds Race Course were empty and eerily quiet because of crowd restrictions related to the coronavirus pandemic.
+There was no crowd noise to rival the echoing voice of track announcer John G. Dooley — just the sound of 56 hooves clopping down the stretch.

+Winning jockey Florent Geroux had noted the bizarre scene during earlier races on what is normally the busiest day of the year at the Fair Grounds, drawing crowds approaching 10,000.

+“It’s funny because it’s the biggest day of the meet here and its completely empty,” Geroux said.
+“It’s like playing football in the Super Bowl with an empty stadium.”

+“It’s a pleasant day,” Carson added, a can of beer in one hand and his racing form in the other.
+“We’re just enjoying ourselves out here.”

+Carson said the horse he liked was NY Traffic, which went off at 26-1 but finished second, staying close to the leader throughout.
+Modernist finished third while morning-line favorite Enforceable, who went off at 7-2, finished fifth.

-Trained by Brad Cox and with jockey Florent Geroux aboard, Wells Bayou led wire-to-wire and earned 100 points toward qualification for the Kentucky Derby, which has been delayed until early September from its usual running on the first Saturday in May.
+Wells Bayou earned 100 points toward qualification for the Kentucky Derby, which has been delayed until early September from its usual running on the first Saturday in May.

 “He’s very great leaving the gate.
 He broke super sharp,” Geroux said.
 “After that, when he makes the lead, he relaxes very nice.
 I let him take a few breathers around the turns.
 He did perfectly.
 And when the competition came next to him down the lane, he has another gear.”

-Note: This story has been corrected.
-An earlier version identified NY Traffic’s jockey as Luis Saez.
-Joe Bravo was a late fill-in for Saez.